Maryland police find vehicle linked to suspect in fatal shooting of judge - KESQ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Nicki Brown, Sara Smart, Jennifer Henderson, and Holly Yan contributed to this report.
+CNN’s Nicki Brown, Celina Tebor, Sara Smart, Jennifer Henderson, and Holly Yan contributed to this report.